fl1nares/Azure_DevOps_Project/README.md

 <details><summary>Create a Self-Hosted Agent.</summary>
 <p></p>
-<i>Microsoft stopped automatically granting free compute time (parallelism) to new Azure DevOps organizations to prevent crypto-mining abuse and you will get [error]No hosted parallelism has been purchased or granted.
+Microsoft stopped automatically granting free compute time (parallelism) to new Azure DevOps organizations to prevent crypto-mining abuse and you will get [error]No hosted parallelism has been purchased or granted.

 Solution

 - Request Microsoft to enable your free tier.(2-5 business days) or
-- Create a Self-Hosted Agent</i>
+- Create a Self-Hosted Agent

 </details> <p></p>